variani/matlm/README.md

 The `matlm` R package fits linear models in matrix form and avoids calling `lm`.
-That makes computation efficient if many predictors need to be tested and calling `lm` for every marker.
+That makes computation efficient if many predictors need to be tested and calling `lm` for every marker creates considerable overhead in computation time.

+Features (to be implemented):

+- Split a set of predictors into batches
+- Support different formats to store predictors: `matrix`, `big.matrix`, etc
+    - Use S3 classes for the interface
+- Allow for GLS models (not only OLS)